 Patel (2015) examined the roles that veteran’s caregivers, often their spouse or another immediate family member, play in their recovery process.
 Patel noted that caregivers assist veteran’s with applying for Veterans Administration benefits, transportation to appointments, activities of daily living and medication management.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) is a federal agency that supports mental health care.
 SAMHSA has five core principles to guide and improve behavioral health services for veterans and military families.
 These core principles include:

-When appropriate, military families should have access to well-prepared civilian behavioral health care delivery systems;
+- When appropriate, military families should have access to well-prepared civilian behavioral health care delivery systems;

-Civilian, military, and veteran service systems should be coordinated;
+- Civilian, military, and veteran service systems should be coordinated;

-Suicide prevention for military families must be implemented across systems;
+- Suicide prevention for military families must be implemented across systems;

-Emotional health promotion for military families is important in reducing mental and substance use disorders and weathering increased exposure to adverse events;
+- Emotional health promotion for military families is important in reducing mental and substance use disorders and weathering increased exposure to adverse events;

-Military families want and need stable housing.
+- Military families want and need stable housing.

 Stress is a normal component of everyday life.
 Once a stressor is no longer present, an individual will return to normal behaviors.
 Combat stress is defined as a common response to the mental and emotional strain when faced with dangerous or traumatic situations.
 Combat stress usually occurs for brief periods of time and symptoms resolve in a few weeks after the service member returns home Symptoms of combat stress include:

-Irritability and angry outbursts
+- Irritability and angry outbursts

 - Headaches and fatigue

-Depression and apathy
+- Depression and apathy

-Loss of appetite
+- Loss of appetite

-Changes in personality or behavior
+- Changes in personality or behavior

 There are several things that an individual experiencing combat stress can do to cope with combat stress:

-Eat right: a healthy diet
+- Eat right: a healthy diet

-Get adequate rest: at least seven hours of sleep each night
+- Get adequate rest: at least seven hours of sleep each night

-Reach out for help: talk to a clergy member or a counselor
+- Reach out for help: talk to a clergy member or a counselor

-Practice relaxation techniques such as deep breathing and doing things each day that you enjoy
+- Practice relaxation techniques such as deep breathing and doing things each day that you enjoy

-Post-Traumatic Stress Disorder (PTSD).
 Post-traumatic stress disorder (PTSD) can occur when someone experiences a traumatic event such as war, assault, or disaster.
 PTSD differs from combat stress in that while initial symptoms may be similar to combat stress, PTSD is more severe and can manifest weeks, months or years after experiencing a traumatic event.
 PTSD often impacts an individual’s abilities to meet daily life responsibilities.